 Hymns in the Life and Writings of Montfort

 Litany to St. Louis de Montfort

 Why St. Louis Marie de Montfort is so Special to me

-About thirteen years ago on the feast of Our Lady of Lourdes I made my Consecration to Jesus through Mary via the St. Louis de Montfort method.
+About fifteen years ago on the feast of Our Lady of Lourdes I made my Consecration to Jesus through Mary via the St. Louis de Montfort method.
 I can't even begin to tell you about all the graces I have received since then.
-A few years later, when I renewed my consecration, my husband Bill, also made his consecration via this method.
-When I presented a talk to our parish on the Blessed Virgin Mary and her various apparitions, I shared the deep love Karol Wojtyla had for our dear Mother as a result of consecrating himself to her as a young factory worker in Krakow during World War II and how this love and devotion effected him his entire life and his teachings as Pope John Paul II.
+A few years later, when I renewed my Consecration, my husband Bill, also made his Consecration via this method.
+When I presented a talk to our parish on the Blessed Virgin Mary and her various apparitions, I shared the deep love Karol Wojtyla had for our dear Mother as a result of consecrating himself to her as a young factory worker in Krakow during World War II and how this love and devotion affected him his entire life and his teachings as Pope John Paul II.
 In my research for this presentation, I also discovered that St. Louis preached in the same area of France where my ancestors lived, and, although I don't know how he interacted with them, I would like to think that his teachings and his great love and devotion for Our Blessed Mother impacted them in a powerful way and that they, too, shared this love of Our Lady, surrendering their hearts totally to her.

 During this Extraordinary Jubilee Year of Mercy, I renewed my Consecration to Jesus through the Blessed Virgin Mary, following Fr.
 Michael Gaitley's 33 Days to Morning Glory, in which he shares some interesting insights on St. Louis de Montfort and his devotion to Mary.